It’s Emerging as the No. 1 Leadership Skill, But Have You Got It?

 Could Your Strategy or Project Be At Risk?

 For some it will save millions, but for others, it will cost millions.
 One of the biggest trends currently is the consolidation of projects and initiatives.
 As a leader, the level of sophistication you apply to the task will make all the difference.

 Looking for Savings?

 Within many organizations, the number of projects has been growing unchecked.
 New projects were popping up like mushrooms.
 Meanwhile, a few projects have come to an end.
 The result was a proliferation of projects competing for scarce resources.

 A business unit with 50 or more ‘live’ projects is not unusual.
 Suppose the average budget was $1.5 million, representing a total investment of $75 million.
 For large organizations, the number of projects and initiatives could be many times that.
-Meanwhile, projects often account for between 20 and 50% of the organization’s executive workload – the volume of emails, meetings, paperwork, etc.
+Meanwhile, projects often account for between 20 and 50% of the organization’s leader workload – the volume of emails, meetings, paperwork, etc.